 - Assistant Professor – Northern Arizona University – School of Earth and Sustainability.
 2017-2022.

 - Assistant Professor – University of Arizona – School of Natural Resources and the Environment.
-2022-Present
+2022-2025

 Email me: rachelmm (at) arizona.edu